l31g/coral/docs/final/markdown.md

 	Cliche/stupid as it sounds, it's still important, and it is in fact possible.
 We did our best to create an environment conducive to teamwork during our dev-athon.
 Having a nice, open space with plenty of light and taking regular breaks to get food and fresh air was critical to the preservation of our collective sanity.
 We also made sure that we were all focused, but that the atmosphere was still light enough to make it kind of fun.

 * ***Use OCaml (If you want)*** :
 	Like we said above, we went with OCaml as our development language, even though none of us had used it (or any other functional language before) before.
 This turned out to be a great decision, and added to the amount we learned during the project.
 It will blow your minds how powerful OCaml is, and how much it can do in five lines when it would have taken you 50 in C. OCaml is also great because often if it compiles, it works.
-It does exactly what you think it will, assuming you unerstand it.
+It does exactly what you think it will, assuming you understand it.

 ###Suggestions to Instructors###